wp-plugins/easy-wp-cookie-popup/readme.txt

 1. Customise the position, title and cookie notification message for your Wordpress site.

 == Changelog ==

+= 1.0.9 =
+* Updated cookies library and fixed closing bug in Firefox and Safari.

 = 1.0.8 =
 * Fixed style issue and bug that stopped popup closing in Firefox.